mcsrainbow/mcsrainbow.github.io/content/posts/2026/0203-1851-sopsage/index.en.md

 ---
-title: "Using SOPS + AGE to Encrypt Files"
+title: "Using SOPS + age to Encrypt Files"
 slug: "using-sops-age-to-encrypt-files"
 date: 2026-02-03T18:51:44+08:00
 author: "Damon"
 description: "SOPS stands for Secrets OPerationS, with an official description as \"Simple and flexible tool for managing secrets\".
-With the AGE (Actual Good Encryption), it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt."
+With the age, it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt."
 categories: ["Skills"]
 tags: ["Security"]
 resources: